schwabe93/LocalSpeedcam/README.md

 - https://github.com/martoreto/aauto-sdk (The piece of code which made OEM apps for AA possible in the first place - Good Job!)
 - JSoup

+Add a new feed:

+- Create a new module in the org.openauto.localspeedcam.modules package
+- implement the interface TrafficModule.java
+- Add the feed in the MainCarActivity.java (This is subject to change, will try to Auto-Add all feeds found in modules)

 How to use:

 - Build and install APK